Whether you're a homeowner or a living in rented accommodation, home insurance is essential to protect your home and the items within it.

-- Consider buying your buildings and contents insurance from the same provider as this will often attract a discount.
+- Consider buying combined home insurance from the same provider as this will often attract a discount

 - Make sure your home is properly secured with a burglar alarm and approved locks.
 It can also help if you join a neighbourhood watch scheme